Turbulent regimes in collisions of 3D Alfv\'en-wave packets: Numerical results

 \subsubsection{Fluctuations' alignment angle}

 As anticipated in \S\ref{subsec:timescales}, the possibility to activate a tearing-mediated cascade relies not only on the fact that turbulent eddies are sheared in the field-perpendicular direction to set up a tearing-unstable configuration, but also on the requirement that these eddies live long enough to allow tearing instability to grow and disrupt them.
 The former is a consequence of the dynamic alignment of turbulent fluctuations in that plane, which ultimately gives the fluctuations a 3D spectral anisotropy.
 However, once reconnection sets in, the effect of the eddies' disruption by the tearing instability is to interrupt the achieved cascade-induced alignment by producing plasmoid-like structures (i.e., replacing the elongated sheet-like structure of the eddy in the field-perpendicular plane with quasi-circular magnetic islands---flux ropes, in 3D); this process instead {\em increases} the alignment angle~\citep[i.e., produces ``misalignment''; see, e.g.][]{MalletMNRAS2017,BoldyrevLoureiroAPJ2017,ComissoAPJ2018}.
-This is interpreted by \cite{MalletMNRAS2017} in terms of a discrete and recursive view of the cascade: once the cascade enters the tearing-mediated range $\lambda\lesssim\lambda_*$, there will be a ``reset'' of the fluctuations' alignment angle and amplitude due to the eddy disruption---increasing the former and decreasing the latter---followed by a range in which these fluctuations cascade further towards smaller scales while re-aligning until the condition for tearing-induced disruption is achieved, again ``resetting'' the alignment and amplitude, and so on until dissipation sets in (see discussion in their \S~6).
-On the other hand, \citet{BoldyrevLoureiroAPJ2017} and \citet{ComissoAPJ2018} assume that, below $\lambda_*$, the fluctuations will keep mis-aligning with decreasing scale, with the scaling $\sin\theta_\lambda\propto\lambda^{4/5}$.
+This is interpreted by \cite{MalletMNRAS2017} in terms of a discrete and recursive view of the cascade: once the cascade enters the tearing-mediated range $\lambda\lesssim\lambda_*$, there will be a ``reset'' of the fluctuations' alignment angle and amplitude due to the eddy disruption---increasing the former and decreasing the latter---followed by a range in which these fluctuations cascade further towards smaller scales while re-aligning until the condition for tearing-induced disruption is achieved, again ``resetting'' the alignment and amplitude, and so on until dissipation sets in (see discussion in their \S 6).
+On the other hand, \citet{BoldyrevLoureiroAPJ2017} and \citet{ComissoAPJ2018} assume that, below $\lambda_*$, the fluctuations will keep mis-aligning with decreasing scale, with the scaling $\sin\theta_\lambda\propto\lambda^{-4/5}$.
 This scaling is based solely on the physics of tearing instability, i.e., on the scalings of the nonlinear Coppi mode~\citep{CoppiFizPl1976}, and thus formally belongs to a pure tearing-mediated cascade (i.e., occurring homogeneously in space and time).
-While the recursive-disruption view of \citet{MalletMNRAS2017} conceptually requires recursive (re-)alignment of the fluctuations, it is also clear that the scalings pertaining to the pure tearing-mediated-range view of \citet{BoldyrevLoureiroAPJ2017} and \citet{ComissoAPJ2018} unambiguously imply dynamic mis-alignment.
-These two interpretations are not incompatible in term of the resulting fluctuations' spectrum, but they would be in terms of the effective scale-dependent alignment angle that is measured.
+The recursive-disruption view of \citet{MalletMNRAS2017} also produces a scale-dependent alignment angle, which is constrained within an envelope whose boundary scales as $\lambda^{-4/5}$~\citep[see \S 7.2.3 in][]{Schekochihin_arxiv2020}.
+This $4/5$ envelope can be interpreted as the strongest alignment sustainable in the tearing-mediated range, but it is not clear {\em a priori} what would emerge as a global feature in $k$ space (i.e., resulting from a spatial average).
+The main difference between these two views depends on the details behind the X-point collapse~\citep[for a detailed discussion, see \S 7.4.1 in][]{Schekochihin_arxiv2020}.
+Although these two interpretations are not incompatible in term of the resulting fluctuations' spectrum, they could differ in terms of the effective scale-dependent alignment angle that can be {\em measured}.